displacedderch/AI-Model-for-Detection/README.md

 ## Overview

-This repository contains the architecture and processing pipeline for an **LLM-Augmented Security Operations Center (SOC) Alerting Engine**.
-The script/pipeline is designed to ingest, normalize, and correlate dual-layer security log streams—combining traditional Layer 3/4 perimeter firewall logs (such as Cisco ASA Syslog) with modern Layer 7 application, identity, cloud control plane, and (maybe) satellite infrastructure (Starlink) telemetry.
+This repository provides the architecture and processing pipeline for an LLM-Augmented Security Operations Center (SOC) Alerting Engine.
+The script is built to ingest, normalize, and correlate two types of security log streams.
+It combines traditional Layer 3/4 perimeter firewall logs, like Cisco ASA Syslog, with modern Layer 7 application, identity, cloud control plane, and possibly satellite infrastructure (such as Starlink) telemetry.

-By leveraging a Large Language Model (LLM) enforcing strict JSON schema constraints, the pipeline identifies complex multi-step attacks, business logic exploits, and semantic threats that standard perimeter firewalls cannot detect on their own.
+The pipeline uses a Large Language Model (LLM) that follows strict JSON Schema rules.
+This helps it find complex multi-step attacks, business logic exploits, and semantic threats that standard perimeter firewalls might miss.

 ---